mmtk/mmtk-core/docs/Tutorial.md

 ### Create MyGC
 NoGC is a GC plan that only allocates memory, and does not have a collector.
 We're going to use it as a base for building a new garbage collector.
 1. Each plan is stored in `mmtk-openjdk/repos/mmtk-core/src/plan`.
 Navigate there and create a copy of the folder `nogc`.
 Rename it to `mygc`.
+2. Open up the search menu with CRTL-F. Make sure case-sensitive search is on.
-2. In *each file* within `mygc`, rename any reference to `nogc` to `mygc` (select one occurrence, and then either right click and select "Change all occurrences" or use the shortcut CTRL-F2).
+3. In *each file* within `mygc`, rename any reference to `nogc` to `mygc` (select one occurrence, and then either right click and select "Change all occurrences" or use the shortcut CTRL-F2).
 You will also have to separately rename any reference to `NoGC` to `MyGC`.
-3. In order to build using `mygc`, you will need to add lines to the following files:
+4. In order to build using `mygc`, you will need to make some changes to the following files:
-    1. `mmtk-core/src/plan/mod.rs`, under the import statements:
+    1. `mmtk-core/src/plan/mod.rs`, under the import statements, add:
     ```rust
     #[cfg(feature = "mygc")]
     pub mod mygc;
     #[cfg(feature = "mygc")]
     pub use self::mygc as selected_plan;
     ```
-    2. `mmtk-core/Cargo.toml`, under `#plans`:
+    2. `mmtk-core/Cargo.toml`, under `#plans`, add:
     ```rust
     mygc = ["immortalspace", "largeobjectspace"]
     ```
-    3. `mmtk-openjdk/mmtk/Cargo.toml`, under `[features]`:
+    3. `mmtk-openjdk/mmtk/Cargo.toml`, under `[features]`, add:
     ```rust
     mygc = ["mmtk/mygc"]
     ```

 Note that all of the above changes almost exactly copy the NoGC entries in each of these files.
 However, NoGC has some features that are not needed for this tutorial.
-Remove references to them now.
+Remove references to them in the MyGC plan now.
 1. Within `nogc/global.rs`, find any use of `#[cfg(feature = "mygc_lock_free")]` and delete both it *and the line below it*.
 2. Then, delete any use of the above line's negation, `#[cfg(not(feature = "mygc_lock_free"))]`, this time without changing the line below it.

+You can now build MyGC.
+Use the same method as in the binding README, using either `export MMTK_PLAN=mygc` or `--features mygc`.
-Test MyGC with the **small test** and DeCapo benchmark. **TODO: Fill out test section**
+Once this has compiled, test MyGC with the **small test** and DeCapo benchmark.
+It should work identically to NoGC. **TODO: Fill out test section**

 At this point, you should familiarise yourself with the MyGC plan if you haven't already.
 Try answering the following questions:
 **NOTE: These are intended to be really simple questions, mostly aimed at those unfamiliar with garbage collection.
 They just get the reader to look at the code in the collector and start thinking about how it's working, and hopefully encourage them to do some independant reading if they come across something they don't understand.**